FNBBDevs/bruhanimate/README.md

 bruhanimate offers a series of files to aid in rendering out animations in the terminal.
 This is heavily inspisred by the <a href="https://github.com/peterbrittain/asciimatics">Asciimatics</a> package.
 While this package does everyething you would want one to do, I figured it would be good practice to go ahead and attempt something like this myself.

 # Usage
 This is no where near complete, but does offer the ability to render out static images in the center of the screen.
-This could look something like this . . . <br/><br/>
+This would look something like this . . . <br/><br/>
 ```py

 """